Latest Warden (WARD) News Update

 1. Pruning Bug Fix (23 March 2026)

-Key changes include updating the core Cosmos SDK to v0.53.6 and the EVM module to v0.6.0.
-The upgrade also bumps the Go programming language version to 1.26 for better performance and security.
+Key changes include updating the Cosmos SDK to v0.53.6 and the EVM module to v0.6.0.
+The upgrade also moved the project to the newer Go 1.26 programming language.

-What this means: This is bullish for Warden as it shows the development team's vigilance and capability to act decisively to protect the network and user assets, which is crucial for building long-term trust.
+What this means: This is bullish for WARD as it shows the development team's capability and commitment to protecting the network and user assets.
+It directly enhances the security of the protocol, which is crucial for building trust, especially for a platform designed to manage autonomous AI agents and transactions.
+(Source)

 Conclusion